Lynnette Hafken, MA, IBCLC

 Unfortunately, not everyone can produce a full milk supply, just like not everyone can get pregnant or give birth vaginally.
 If for biological or logistical reasons, you cannot increase your supply sufficiently, you can still breastfeed with supplementation.
 If your supply is very low, this technique may help you establish a mutually enjoyable breastfeeding relationship in spite of it.
 You are not alone, and it is not your fault:

 This is often a devastating blow to mothers who had wanted to exclusively breastfeed.
 It’s important to understand that your baby will not be harmed (most babies thrive) drinking properly prepared formula, and your bond with your baby will be just as strong.
-Human milk has many wonderful qualities—but science milk is pretty amazing too, and being improved all the time.
+Human milk has many wonderful qualities—but science milk is pretty amazing too.
 It’s still normal and ok to be sad and grieve your loss.
 No one should minimize your feelings.

 After Rules 1 and 2 are satisfied, the third and perhaps most difficult rule needs to be addressed—fixing the breastfeeding problem.